lee2sman/now/README.md

 [Babycastles](https://www.babycastles.com) is a 10+ year NYC based collective fostering and amplifying diverse voices in videogame culture.
 We've held 25+ workshops so far since the start of the pandemic.
 Topics: livecoding, game design, goal-setting, writing grants, protester safety, and more.
 [Video archive](https://www.youtube.com/playlist?list=PLJzpMnmDTJIUBNOpzI5qdPJ1cXhITBSq-)

 # THEN

+# September 2022

+Working on Archiving Artist Spaces (Little Berlin, GAS and Flux archives in progress).
+And Artists and Hackers podcast season 2!

 ## August 2022